Unthrottled/blog/_drafts/2017-12-29-PeanutButter-Driven-Devolpment.md

     Given an empty cup, then I expect the cup to be return filled half way with water.

-There are many ways to satisfy this requirement.
+There are _many_ ways to satisfy this requirement.

+Here's what might have come to mind as a solution.

+1. Grab Cup.
+1. Move to water faucet.
+1. Turn on faucet.
+1. Place cup under faucet.
+1. Move from under faucet when cup is half full.
+1. Return cup.